-Will a Mortgage Hurt Your Credit Score?
+Will a Mortgage Loan Hurt Your Credit Score?

 In today's housing market, it takes pretty stellar credit to qualify for a home loan.
 Yet the irony is, if you're not careful, that very same mortgage can lead to the undoing of your credit score.
-So if you're thinking about buying a home, make sure you know how to protect the credit you've worked so hard for.
+If you're thinking about buying a home, make sure you know how to protect the credit you've worked so hard for.

 Shopping For the Best Interest Rate